lalvarezguillen/sqs_proxy/README.md

 ### Sample config.

-Assuming we have 2 source queues (A and B), and want to proxy all messages that A receives to queues C and D, and all messages that B receives to E, F and G; the config file would look like:
+Assuming we have 2 source queues (A and B), and want to proxy all messages that A receives to queues C and D, and all messages that B receives to D, E and F; the config file would look like:

 ```json
 {